-McAdoo Gordon & Associates assists companies seeking to obtain facility security clearance (FCL).
-We can help you determine the best strategy for being sponsored for an FCL, assist in understanding the application process and conforming your business to the government's expectations, and aid you in formulating a plan to deal with FOCI issues (Foreign Ownership, Control or Influence), so they don't derail your FCL.
+Leslie McAdoo Gordon assists companies seeking to obtain facility security clearance (FCL).
+She can help you determine the best strategy for being sponsored for an FCL, assist in understanding the application process and conforming your business to the government's expectations, and aid you in formulating a plan to deal with FOCI issues (Foreign Ownership, Control or Influence), so they don't derail your FCL.

 Public Trust and Suitability